shawnscoding/siemens-online-conf2/README.md

 # Role & Responsibility

-My responsibility was developing front-end and back-end.
-Collaborating with management, departments, and customers to identify end-user requirements and specifications.
-Testing and deploying applications.
-Troubleshooting, debugging, maintaining and improving existing software.
+My responsibility was developing the application as a full-stack developer.
+Collaborating with management, departments, and clients as a project manager.

 ### My responsibilities in this project include:

 - System Design
-- Talk to clients and project manager and review a project proposal
-- Build Admin pages and APIs in Nextjs
 - Build RESTful APIs in Expressjs
-- Create SQL statements
+- Admistrate MySQLDB
+- AWS Infrastructure Management
 - Create React components (tables, banners, poppers, Modals, buttons and so on)
+- Build Admin pages and APIs in Nextjs
 - Email, SMS and push notification automation
 - Back-up and SQL statement automation using Crontab in Linux
-- User Authentication
-- Schedule VOD and Live Streaming
+- VOD and Live Streaming
 - Handle browser compatibility (Chrome, Safari, Firefox, MS Edge, IE11)
 - Responsive Design (Supports mobile devices)
 - Data Statistics
 - Gitlab Administration
+- Collaborate with the clients and review a project proposal

 # Application Work Flow